Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 Practical Considerations: Taxes, Costs, and Life as a Costa Rican Resident Investor

-Budget for 3–5% closing costs, legal fees, due diligence, immigration support, HOA dues, insurance, utilities, and maintenance.
-The benefits are practical too: banking, healthcare, school access, surfing in Tamarindo, marina days in Flamingo, and weekends at Rincón de la Vieja.
+Budget for 3-5% closing costs, legal fees, due diligence, immigration support, HOA dues, insurance, utilities, and maintenance.
+Buyers who want a fuller picture of on-the-ground realities should also review the common problems retiring in Costa Rica before committing.
+The benefits are practical too: banking, healthcare, school access, surfing in Tamarindo, marina days in Flamingo, and weekends at Rincon de la Vieja.

 Next Steps: Planning Your Costa Rica Golden Visa Investment